On the joint estimation of flow fields and particle properties from Lagrangian data: Joint estimation of flow fields and inertial particle properties

 \Cref{fig: HIT reconstructions} shows velocity and pressure cut plots from the ground truth DNS and both reconstructions.
 Cuts are taken at the bottom ($z = 0$~cm), rear ($y = 10$~cm), and right ($x = 10$~cm) faces of the domain, which represent locations of high error due to the lack of boundary conditions in the reconstructions.
-While there is qualitative agreement between the DNS and flow-only reconstructions in the $u_1$- and $u_2$-components, significant errors appear in $u_3$ and pressure.
+While there is qualitative agreement between the DNS and flow-only reconstructions in the $u_1$ and $u_2$ components, significant errors appear in $u_3$ and pressure.
 These $z$-direction errors arise because the flow-only method cannot separate gravitational settling from advection, and inaccurate velocities prevent pressure recovery \citep{Pan2016, Faiella2021, Nie2022}.
-Even for the \emph{apparently} accurate $u_1$- and $u_2$-fields, the error fields reveal large deviations.
-In contrast, the joint reconstructions are highly accurate across the baord, as seen in the dark purple (null) error maps.
+Even for the \emph{apparently} accurate $u_1$ and $u_2$ fields, the corresponding error fields reveal large deviations.
+In contrast, the joint reconstructions are highly accurate across the board, as seen in the dark purple (null) error maps.
 Time-averaged NRMSEs are 4.2\%, 3.6\%, and 11.0\% for the velocity components and 17.2\% for pressure, compared to 18.9\%, 18.3\%, 92.6\%, and 72.3\% for the flow-only method.
-The reconstructions are further examined through coherent structures identified by the Q-criterion. \Cref{fig: HIT Q-criterion} shows that flow-only reconstruction produces spurious high-frequency structures, despite superficial similarity in velocity fields, while joint estimation recovers rich, physically consistent structures with only minor spatial filtering.
-These results establish flow observability through the veil of inertial particle dynamics.
+The reconstructions are further examined through coherent structures identified by isosurfaces of the $Q$-criterion field. \Cref{fig: HIT Q-criterion} shows that flow-only reconstruction produces entirely spurious high-frequency structures, despite the superficial similarity in velocity fields.
+Meanwhile, joint estimation recovers rich, physically consistent structures, albeit with some noticeable spatial filtering.
+These results establish the possibility of flow field reconstruction through the veil of inertial particle dynamics.